Data Retention Policy

-“Special Categories of Personal Data”, or “Sensitive Personal Data” means Personal Data consisting of information as to the racial or ethnic origin of the Data Subject, his/her political opinions, his/her religious beliefs or other beliefs of a similar nature, whether he/she is a member of a trade union, his/her physical or mental health or condition, his/her sexual life, the commission or alleged commission by him/her of any offence, or any proceedings for any offence committed or alleged to have been committed by him/her, the disposal of such proceedings or the sentence of any court in such proceedings.
+“Special Categories of Personal Data”, or “Sensitive Personal Data” means Personal Data consisting of information as to the racial or ethnic origin of the Data Subject, his/her political opinions, his/her religious beliefs or other beliefs of a similar nature, whether he/she is a member of a trade union, his/her physical or mental health or condition, his/her sexual life or sexual orientation, the commission or alleged commission by him/her of any offence, or any proceedings for any offence committed or alleged to have been committed by him/her, the disposal of such proceedings or the sentence of any court in such proceedings.

 2. GENERAL POSITION REGARDING RETENTION AND ERASURE

 In accordance with applicable law, including but not limited to the GDPR, Personal Data may not be kept longer than necessary with regard to the purposes of the Processing, i.e. when the purpose of the Processing of the Personal Data has been fulfilled, the Personal Data shall be erased, unless legal requirements apply to the retention of that Personal Data.
 There are two different ways to erase Personal Data: